How Bot Detection Actually Works in Web Analytics (2026)

 What percentage of web traffic is bots in 2026?

-Based on the most recent comprehensive studies: 51% of all web traffic is automated (Imperva 2025), with bad bots specifically at 37%.
-AI scraper traffic grew 300% year-over-year (Akamai 2025).
-The DataDome 2025 report found that only 2.8% of websites are fully protected from bot traffic, down from 8.4% in 2024.
-Cloudflare's CEO predicts bot traffic will exceed human traffic by 2027.
+Going by the most recent broad studies: 51% of all web traffic is automated (Imperva 2025), with bad bots on their own at 37%.
+AI scraper traffic tripled in a year, up 300% (Akamai 2025).
+The DataDome 2025 report found only 2.8% of websites are fully protected from bot traffic, down from 8.4% in 2024.
+Cloudflare's CEO expects bot traffic to pass human traffic by 2027.

 How does bot detection work without cookies or fingerprinting?

-Clickport's bot detection operates on signals that do not identify individual users: IP range matching against known datacenter providers, user-agent pattern matching, JavaScript environment checks (WebGL renderer, execution timing), and aggregate behavioral analysis.
-The behavior score uses variance calculations on mouse and scroll velocity, not individual user tracking.
-IP addresses are used for detection at ingestion time but are never stored in the analytics database.
-No cookies are set.
-No cross-site tracking occurs.
+Clickport's bot detection works on signals that never identify a single person: IP range matching against known datacenter providers, user-agent pattern matching, JavaScript environment checks (WebGL renderer, execution timing), and behavioral analysis in aggregate.
+The behavior score is variance math on mouse and scroll velocity, not tracking of any one user.
+IP addresses are used for detection at ingestion time and then never written to the analytics database.
+No cookies get set.
+No one is followed from site to site.

 Can I retroactively remove bot traffic from my analytics?

-In GA4, effectively no. GA4's data deletion feature works on parameter values, not traffic characteristics.
-Once bot traffic is processed, it permanently affects historical reports.
-In Clickport, bot traffic is blocked at ingestion and never reaches the database, so there is nothing to remove.
-For sessions that make it through detection, you can manually flag them as bots from the Sessions panel, which excludes them from all dashboard queries.
+In GA4, not really.
+Its data deletion feature works on parameter values, not on what kind of traffic something was.
+Once bot traffic is processed, it stains your historical reports for good.
+In Clickport, bot traffic is blocked at ingestion and never reaches the database, so there is nothing left to remove.
+For the sessions that slip through, you can flag them as bots by hand from the Sessions panel, which pulls them out of every dashboard query.

 What about bots on residential proxies?

-Residential proxy networks (like Bright Data or Oxylabs) route bot traffic through real consumer IP addresses, bypassing datacenter IP detection entirely.
-This is the hardest category to detect.
-Clickport addresses this through behavioral scoring (residential proxy bots still often exhibit non-human behavior patterns), fingerprint velocity analysis (detecting clusters of identical browser fingerprints across many IPs), and the planned IP subnet clustering feature.
-No client-side analytics tool catches 100% of residential proxy bots, and we are transparent about this limitation.
+Residential proxy networks (like Bright Data or Oxylabs) route bot traffic through real consumer IP addresses, which slides right past datacenter IP detection.
+This is the hardest category there is.
+We go after it with behavioral scoring (residential proxy bots still tend to move in non-human ways), fingerprint velocity analysis (spotting clusters of identical browser fingerprints spread across many IPs), and the planned IP subnet clustering feature.
+No client-side analytics tool catches every residential proxy bot, and I would rather say that out loud than pretend otherwise.

 How often are the blocklists updated?

-Clickport's three external blocklists (datacenter IPs, VPN whitelist, spam referrers) update weekly via an automated script.
-Cloud providers like AWS, Google Cloud, and Azure allocate new IP ranges frequently, so weekly updates are necessary to maintain coverage.
-The blocklist update status (count and last-update timestamp for each list) is visible in the Bot Center.
+Clickport's three external blocklists (datacenter IPs, VPN whitelist, spam referrers) refresh weekly through an automated script.
+Cloud providers like AWS, Google Cloud, and Azure hand out new IP ranges all the time, so a weekly update is what it takes to keep up.
+The blocklist status, the count and last-update time for each list, is right there in the Bot Center.

 Comments